 Wondering what to do with those cute clothes and toys your children have long outgrown?
 Here are some novel ideas to put them to good use

-Most of us have the habit of saving up our first child’s clothes and toys for our next child.
+Most of us have the habit of saving up our first child's clothes and toys for our next child.
 But when we are sure there are going to be no more children in the house in the near future, what do we do with all the lovely things that we bought?
-Some stuff we may want to cling on to as they bring back precious memories of our children’s babyhood and childhood; some may be too expensive to give away.
-But there are some regular children’s stuff you may have that can be put to good use.
-Here are some interesting ideas to help you repurpose your child’s old stuff:
+Of course, you can give it away.
+Some stuff we may want to cling on to as they bring back precious memories of our children's babyhood and childhood.
+But there are some children's stuff you may have that can be put to good use.
+Here are some interesting ideas to help you repurpose your child's old stuff:

-Remember those tiny, cute clothes you bought for your child, which you don’t know what to do with now that she has outgrown them?
-Here is a perfect idea that will not only bring those beautiful memories back but also act as a lovely gift to your child when she grows up – a baby clothes-adult size quilt!
+Remember those tiny, cute clothes you bought for your child?
+Now you don't know what to do with these as she has outgrown them.
+Here is a perfect idea that will not only bring those beautiful memories back but also act as a lovely gift to your child when she grows up—a baby clothes-adult size quilt!

-Multicoloured or mono-coloured, an adult size quilt can accommodate more than 5 baby clothes.
+Multicolored or mono-colored, an adult size quilt can accommodate more than five baby clothes.
 It would be best if the clothes used are cotton so that the quilt is even more comfortable.
 A repurposed quilt is perfectly washable and can be used for a long time.

 These are too cute to be thrown away.
 So why not wash them and collect maybe 10 of them to make beautiful mini window planters?